TerraZ-Team/EssentialsPlus/README.md

 	essentials.lastcommand -> Grants access to the /= command.
-	essentials.mute -> Grants access to the improved /mute command. essentials.pvp -> Grants access to the /pvp command. essentials.ruler -> Grants access to the /ruler command. essentials.send -> Grants access to the /send command. essentials.sudo -> Grants access to the /sudo command.
+	essentials.mute -> Grants access to the improved /mute command. essentials.pvp -> Grants access to the /pvp command. essentials.pvp.other -> Grants access to the /pvp [player name] command. essentials.ruler -> Grants access to the /ruler command. essentials.send -> Grants access to the /send command. essentials.sudo -> Grants access to the /sudo command.